liiight/notifiers/README.md

 See [changelog](http://notifiers.readthedocs.io/en/latest/changelog.html) for recent changes

 Got an app or service, and you want to enable your users to use notifications with their provider of choice?
-Working on a script and you want to receive notification based on its output?
+Working on a script, and you want to receive notification based on its output?
 You don't need to implement a solution yourself, or use individual provider libs.
-A one stop shop for all notification providers with a unified and simple interface.
+A one-stop shop for all notification providers with a unified and simple interface.

 # Supported providers